-The following second example provides a completely new class of spatial GARCH-type models, namely exponential GARCH models for spatial and spatiotemporal data by analogy to the E-GARCH model by \cite{Nelson91}.
-The aim of the E-GARCH model is to describe asymmetries in a return process.
-This is caused by the leverage effect (i.e. an investor reacts differently to negative and positive news; see e.g. \citealt{Day92,Engle93,Heynen94}).
-Such behaviour may also arise in spatial settings.
-For the spatial E-GARCH process, we choose $f(x)= \log(x)$ and $g_i(\xvec{\varepsilon}) = g(\varepsilon(\xvec{s}_i))$ for all $i$ with a known function $g$, which may depend on further parameters.
-Classically, $g$ is
+At first, we extend the E-GARCH model to spatial and spatiotemporal processes.
+In a time-series analysis, for instance, the aim of the E-GARCH models is to describe asymmetries in a return process.
+These are caused by the leverage effect whereby an investor reacts differently to negative and positive news (see, e.g., \citealt{Day92,Engle93,Heynen94}).
+Such a behavior may also arise in spatial settings.

-to allow for differently weighted symmetric and asymmetric effects.
-Thus, the $i$-th component of $\xvec{X}$ is given by